 - They have built-in sun protection (especially if they’re made out of a fabric that’s UPF 50+).

 - They’re an easy one-and-done choice (forget digging through drawers to find your matching sun shirt

-Are one piece swimsuits more supportive?
+Is a one piece bathing suit more supportive?